Key considerations to keep in mind when launching your YouTube business:

 Keeping your business finances separate from your personal account makes it easy to file taxes and track your company’s income, so it’s worth doing even if you’re running your YouTube business as a sole proprietorship.
 Opening a business bank account is quite simple, and similar to opening a personal one.
 Most major banks offer accounts tailored for businesses — just inquire at your preferred bank to learn about their rates and features.

 Banks vary in terms of offerings, so it’s a good idea to examine your options and select the best plan for you.
-Once you choose your bank, bring in your EIN (or Social Security Number if you decide on a sole proprietorship), articles of incorporation, and other legal documents and open your new account.
+Once you choose your bank, bring in your Social Security Number and other legal documents and open your new account.

 Business insurance is an area that often gets overlooked yet it can be vital to your success as an entrepreneur.
 Insurance protects you from unexpected events that can have a devastating impact on your business.